RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 This section does not apply to offline CAs.

-A network guard, firewall, or filtering router must protect network access to CA equipment.
+A network guard, firewall, or filtering router must protect network access to CA and KRS equipment.
-The network guard, firewall, or filtering router must limit services allowed to and from the CA equipment to those required to perform CA functions.
+The network guard, firewall, or filtering router must limit services allowed to and from the CA and KRS equipment to those required to perform CA and KRS functions.

-Protection of CA equipment must be provided against known network attacks.
+Protection of CA and KRS equipment must be provided against known network attacks.
 All unused network ports and services must be turned off.
-Any network software present on the CA equipment must be necessary to the functioning of the CA application.
+Any network software present on the CA and KRS equipment must be necessary to the functioning of the CA application.

 Any boundary control devices used to protect the network on which PKI equipment is hosted must deny all but the necessary services to the PKI equipment.

-Repositories, CSSs, and remote workstations used to administer the CAs must employ appropriate network security controls.
+Repositories, CSSs, KRA/KRO, and remote workstations used to administer the CAs must employ appropriate network security controls.
 Networking equipment must turn off unused network ports and services.
 Any network software present must be necessary to the function of the equipment.